 Using a needle that delivers precisely targeted radiofrequency energy, your doctor blocks nerve signals by creating a wound on the targeted nerve.
 This procedure produces pain relief that lasts nine months to more than two years.

-The doctors at Spinal Diagnostics perform many types of minimally invasive surgery to relieve lower back pain, such as decompression surgery, lumbar spinal fusion, and a discectomy to remove part or all of a damaged disc.
+The doctors at Spinal Diagnostics perform many types of minimally invasive surgery to relieve lower back pain, such as lumbar decompression procedures (MILD procedure, interspinous indirect decompression spacers), spinal cord stimulator implants and generator exchanges.

 Spinal cord stimulation uses electrical signals to block nerve transmissions.
 A small generator is implanted under your skin and wires are placed near the targeted nerves in your spine to provide long-term pain relief.